BaPSF/bapsflib/docs/howtos/read_from_digi.inc.rst

 Digitizer :code:`'SIS crate'` can have multiple active adc's, :code:`'SIS 3302'` and :code:`'SIS 3305'`.
-By default, if only one adc is active then that adc is assumed; however, if multiple adc's are active, then the adc with the slower sample rate is assumed.
+By default, if only one adc is active then that adc is assumed; however, if multiple adc's are active, then the adc with the slower clock rate is assumed.
-:code:`'SIS 3302'` has the slower sample rate in this case.
+:code:`'SIS 3302'` has the slower clock rate in this case.
 To extract data from :code:`'SIS 3305'` one would use the :data:`adc` keyword as follows::